rust-lang/book/src/ch18-03-pattern-syntax.md

 ### Destructuring to Break Apart Values

-We can also use patterns to destructure structs, enums, tuples, and references to use different parts of these values.
+We can also use patterns to destructure structs, enums, and tuples to use different parts of these values.
 Let’s walk through each value.

 #### Destructuring Structs